krokane/chatDB/README.md

 ,collections
 ,sqlalchemy

-These packages can be installed using pip in your command line (example syntax: 'pip install pandas')
+These packages can be installed using pip in your command line (example syntax: ' pip install pandas ')

 # to run the program:
 navigate to your chatDB.py file using cd in the command line (example syntax: cd desktop/dsci551)